Valparaiso University: Distance learning

 The university offers online degree programs such as the Post-MSN Doctorate in Nursing Practice.
-The accelerated degree programs are Web-based and allow versatile learning.
+The accelerated degree programs are Web-based.

 Reputation and rankings

-In the 2022 U.S. News & World Report university rankings, Valpo was ranked 176 among national universities.
-U.S. News & World Report rated Valpo 43rd in "Best Value Schools", #186 in Top Performers on Social Mobility, and #15 in Best Undergraduate Engineering Programs.
+In the 2025 U.S. News & World Report university rankings, Valparaiso was ranked tied for 204th among national universities.
+U.S. News & World Report rated the university 45th in "Best Value Schools", tied for 262nd in Top Performers on Social Mobility, and tied for 15th in Best Undergraduate Engineering Programs.

-Washington Monthly, which publishes its College Guide annually, ranked Valpo #149 for social mobility, #182 for research, and #291 for service among national universities.
+Washington Monthly, which publishes its College Guide annually, ranked Valparaiso #149 for social mobility, #182 for research, and #291 for service among national universities in 2021.

 Student body

 Students

 Valparaiso University Students are from geographically diverse backgrounds.
-Of the nearly 3,000 students, only one-third is from the school's home state of Indiana.
-The remainder come from almost every other state of the United States and from nearly 50 countries.
-Over half graduate in the top quarter of their high school class, and 77 percent return to Valpo after their freshman year.
+Of the nearly 3,000 students, only one-third are from the school's home state of Indiana.
+The remainder comes from almost every other state of the United States and nearly 50 countries.
+Over half graduate in the top quarter of their high school class, and 77 percent return to Valparaiso after their freshman year.
 Annually, more than $26 million is awarded by the university to more than 80 percent of the student body, which is administered based on factors such as community involvement, interests, recommendations, and personality, as well as grade point average, class ranking, and standardized test scores.

-Sixty-one percent of Valparaiso University students live on the school's city campus, as University regulations require nearly all students who do not have senior status to live in residence halls.
-Twenty-seven percent of students are Lutheran, and 75 percent participate in faith-related activities.
-Valpo supports more than 100 student-administered organizations, clubs, and activities.
+Sixty-one percent of Valparaiso University students live on the school's city campus and all students who do not have senior status are required to live in residence halls.
+Eleven percent of students are Lutheran, and 75 percent participate in faith-related activities.
+Valparaiso supports more than 100 student-administered organizations, clubs, and activities.
 Fifty percent participate in intramural athletics, and more than 1,000 students give more than 45,000 hours of community service to the region each year.

 Greek life

-More than 25 percent of Valpo students are members of one of the school's ten national fraternities or six national sororities.
-The Greek Life community is coordinated by the "Interfraternity Council" for fraternities and by the "Panhellenic Council" for the sororities.
-Many of the fraternities were local until the 1950s, when they were accepted as chapters into national and international fraternities.
-The sororities had no national affiliation until 1998.

-In the 2013-2014 Fraternity & Sorority Life Annual Report, more than 10,000 hours of community service and $45,000 of financial report to local and national non-profits were reported.
-All but one organization had a cumulative GPA above 3.0 during the spring semester, and the average GPA across all Greek Life was 3.247.
+More than 25 percent of Valparaiso students are members of one of the school's ten national fraternities or six national sororities.
+The 2013-2014 Fraternity & Sorority Life Annual Report documented more than 10,000 hours of community service and $45,000 of financial report to local and national non-profits.
+All but one organization had a cumulative GPA above 3.0 during the spring semester, and the average GPA across all of Greek Life was 3.247.